K-Majeti/Python-EDA/README.md

 - **Automotive Industry Trends:** Investigate car sales data to discover preferences and trends in car features and pricing. 🚗
 - **Medical Data Insights:** Analyze medical datasets to discern important health trends. 🏥

-Each notebook is equipped with comprehensive data explorations, visual representations, and analytical insights, all clearly documented.
+Each notebook is equipped with comprehensive data explorations, visual representations, and analytical insights, as well as a summary of findings all clearly documented.
 Dive into these notebooks to understand more about the datasets and the advanced visualization techniques employed.